sm-heard/chat-app-ios-native/docs/phase2/prd-international-communicator.md

 - Preferences: Stored per-device (UserDefaults) to keep implementation simple; no cross-device sync in Phase 2.

 ## Features (Required)
-1) Real-time translation (inline) — Any source → device language (QA focus EN↔JA)
+1) Real-time translation (inline) — Any source → user’s preferred language (QA focus EN↔JA)
+- Require every user to pick a preferred language on launch (defaults to device language suggestion).
 - Show translated text inline beneath original with a quick toggle (Show Original/Show Translation).
-- Composer action: “Translate and send to {detected other language}” appears when last incoming ≠ device language; preview before sending.
+- Composer action: “Translate and send to {detected other language}” appears when last incoming ≠ preferred language; preview before sending.

 2) Language detection & auto-translate (default ON)
 - Detect language for incoming/outgoing text on-device, and auto-translate to the viewer’s preferred language when the channel is set to auto-translate.